day8/re-frame/docs/EPs/001-CaptureHandlerMetadata.md

 So, there are potentially 9 `kinds` of handlers.

-Internally, re-frame manages registered handlers in a `registrar`, which is a two-level map, keyed at the first level by the `kind` of handler and at the second level by the (keyword) `id` of the handler.
+Internally, re-frame manages registered handlers in a `registrar`, which is a two-level map, keyed at the first level by the `kind` of handler and, at the second level,\by the (keyword) `id` of the handler.
 The leaf values are the handler functions themselves.